pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

                 return_tensors='pt',
             )

-Here, the output :class:`TextTokenizationOutputs` is a dictionary, where the keys include :obj:`input_ids` and :obj:`attention_mask`, and the values contain :pytorch:`PyTorch` tensors of tokens and attention masks.
+Here, the output :class:`~torch_frame.typing.TextTokenizationOutputs` is a dictionary, where the keys include :obj:`input_ids` and :obj:`attention_mask`, and the values contain :pytorch:`PyTorch` tensors of tokens and attention masks.